foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.1.2 - 2017/06/?? =

+* Mobile - added "Mobile Settings" box with "Use native fullscreen on mobile" and "Force fullscreen on mobile" (beta) settings

 = 6.1.1 - 2017/06/05 =

 * Keyboard controls - setting left/right arrow keys to jump 5 seconds back/forward and Shift+n/p keys to go to next/previous playlist item. 'c' will cycle through the subtitles